Matssch/performance-marketing-growth-case/03-paid-acquisition/paid-social.md

 ## CPA and channel maturity

-A new acquisition channel should not receive unlimited patience.

-But it also should not be killed after one weak week.
+A new acquisition channel should not receive unlimited patience, but it also should not be killed after one weak week.
 Paid Search already benefits from existing intent and historical optimisation.
 Paid Social needs time to answer different questions:

 * Is the audience correct?
 * Is the proposition strong enough?